Koyede/Tv-series/README.md

 A javascript test project by Koyede Ladoye

-It is a Tv series search engineen web app for all of your most loved tv series.
+It is a Tv series search engine web app for all of your most loved tv series.

 it is created using react and bootstrapp